wp-plugins/xili-language/readme.txt

 See also the [Wordpress plugins forum](http://wordpress.org/tags/xili-language/).

-= 0.9.9 = give dir of lang ltr or rtl, fixes for cat popup in post edit admin UI, fixes quick-edit update = 0.9.8.3 = (dashboard) for new post, pre-set default language of author according his browser's language.
+= 0.9.9 = give dir of lang ltr or rtl, fixes for cat popup in post edit admin UI, fixes quick-edit update  (0.9.9.1 fixes internal get_cur_language() that now deliver array)
+= 0.9.8.3 = (dashboard) for new post, pre-set default language of author according his browser's language.
 = 0.9.8.2 = better query (`get_terms_of_groups_lite`) - fixes W3C xml:lang
 = 0.9.8.1 = Counting only published posts and pages, add filter for widget's titles, in admin UI link to posts of one language, compatible with xili-tidy-tags plugin.